sanchitdilipjain/cloudwatch-metrics/docs/index.md

       <img src="images/image5.png" class="inline"/>

-   5. Select on the Graphed metrics tab, we can change the metric statistic by selecting on the statistic type as shown below
+   5. Select on the Graphed metrics tab, we can change the metric statistic by selecting the statistic type as shown below

       <img src="images/image6.png" class="inline"/>

-   6. Container Insights captures metrics at 5 minute interval by default.
+   6. Container Insights captures metrics at the 5-minute intervals by default.
 In order to see granular data graphed, change the Period to 1 Minute

       <img src="images/image7.png" class="inline"/>